VAT for E-commerce in the EU

 Exactly What the Threshold Measures

 The €10,000 threshold applies to the total value of cross-border B2C supplies of goods and electronically supplied services to consumers in other EU member states.
 It is an EU-wide cumulative threshold — all EU countries added together, not any individual country.
+It applies to the net value of supplies (excluding VAT).
+It is measured in each calendar year and rolls over.

-Scenario EU B2C Sales OSS Required?
+Scenario EU B2C Sales Est. Turnover OSS Required?
 Action

-New seller €0 No Charge 22% Estonian VAT on all EU B2C sales
+New seller — €0 EU B2C €0 €15K OSS: No Charge 24% Estonian VAT on all EU B2C sales.
+Track monthly.

-Small seller €6,500 Optional May choose to register OSS voluntarily
+Small seller €6,500 €42K OSS: Optional May choose to register OSS voluntarily for simplicity; otherwise charge 24% Estonian VAT.

-Crosses €10K mid-year €10,001 REQUIRED Register for OSS immediately
+Crosses €10K mid-year €10,001 €55K OSS: REQUIRED Register for OSS immediately.
+Charge destination-country rates from the day threshold crossed.

 Section 5 — B2B Reverse Charge: Selling to EU Businesses